Today's Articles

 From Mobile, Alabama, Regina Marcia Benjamin attended Xavier University of Louisiana in New Orleans, where she was initiated into Delta Sigma Theta Sorority, Inc. She is also a member of the second class of the Morehouse School of Medicine.
 She received her M.D. degree from the University of Alabama at Birmingham and completed her residency in family practice at the Medical Center of Central Georgia.

-After entering solo practice in Bayou La Batre, Benjamin worked for several years in emergency rooms and nursing homes to keep her practice open.
+After entering solo practice in Bayou La Batre, Benjamin worked in emergency rooms and nursing homes for several years to keep her practice open.
 After receiving an MBA from the Freeman School of Business at Tulane University, she converted her office into a rural health clinic.
 Benjamin is the former associate dean for rural health at the University of South Alabama's College of Medicine in Mobile.
 She administers the Alabama AHEC program and previously directed its Telemedicine Program.
 She serves as the current president of the Medical Association of the State of Alabama.
 In 1995, she was elected to the American Medical Association's board of trustees, making her the first physician under age 40 and the first Black woman to be elected.

 She has served on a variety of boards and committees, including the Kaiser Commission on Medicaid and the Uninsured, Catholic Health East, Medical Association of the State of Alabama, Alabama Board of Medical Examiners, Alabama State Committee of Public Health, Mobile County Medical Society, Alabama Rural Health Association, Leadership Alabama, Mobile Area Red Cross, Mercy Medical, Mobile Chamber of Commerce, United Way of Mobile, Physicians for Human Rights and Deep South Girl Scout Council.